The collection of 28 most beautiful places in Spain with the best cities in Spain worth visiting

-Burgos is known for the outstanding French-Gothic style Burgos Cathedral (a UNESCO site), royal Monasterio de las Huelgas with the tombs of many kings and queens, the Isabelline Gothic-style Cartuja de Miraflores monastery, and Arco de Santa María (former main gates to the old city).
+Burgos is known for the outstanding French-Gothic style Burgos Cathedral (a UNESCO site), the royal Monasterio de las Huelgas with the tombs of many kings and queens, the Isabelline Gothic-style Cartuja de Miraflores monastery, and Arco de Santa María (former main gates to the old city).

 Burgos is about 3 hours by bus and about 3 hours by train from Madrid.

 Burgos is also 1 h and 45 min from Bilbao.
 It takes 2 h and 30 min by train from Bilbao to Burgos.